 Keep out of the direct sunlight for extended periods of time

-Long period of time spent in the sun are not advised, even while wearing protective clothing.
+Long periods of time spent in the sun are not advised, even while wearing protective clothing.
 Premature aging and skin cancer can be avoided by avoiding direct sun exposure and instead seeking shelter under an umbrella, a tree, or some other kind of shade.
 Even in the shade, some of the sun’s UV rays may reach you, therefore sunscreen is a must.

 Stay out of the tanning booths too.
 The American Academy of Dermatology reports a 20% increase in skin cancer risk for each indoor tanning session.
 You may acquire a natural glow by using one of several self-tanning lotions designed for regular use, or you can visit a spa for a professional spray tan.